digital-asset/docs.daml.com/README.md

 Run the `live-preview.sh` script to render a local view of the site.
 The html files are in `docs/workdir/build`.
 Edits should be immediately reflected.

-> :danger: If you make changes to docs managed by the other repos, you have to commit them there.
+> :warning: If you make changes to docs managed by the other repos, you have to commit them there.
 You can only make changes to the top-level `index.rst` files, containing the master TOC, that live in this repository.

-> :danger: If you do make a change to the TOCs in this repo, you then have to duplicate the change in the relevant satellite repo.
+> :warning: If you do make a change to the TOCs in this repo, you then have to duplicate the change in the relevant satellite repo.

 ```zsh
 ./live-preview.sh